 - The development team estimates the work necessary for implementing each user story.

 - The agile team prioritizes user stories based on the time required and the business objectives.
-Risk, dependencies, and user feedback also influence the prioritization of user stories.
+Risk, dependencies, and user feedback also influence their prioritization.

 - The development team initiates technical implementation as per the prioritized hierarchy.